Meet The Team

 Jessica has been a behaviorist and advocate in the field of developmental disabilities and child adolescent psychology for over 10 years now.
 Her experience has run the gamut from school settings, psychiatric facilities, group homes and outpatient clinics.
 Jessica's tenacious strength based approach has fueled her work and helped her build strong programs and train families, staff and community members across the field.
 Her approach has made a lasting change on the system's impacted and brought wellness and quality of life to the program participants.
 Jessica continues that momentum to bring new ideas and programming to the Island Psychiatry team.
 Outside of work, she enjoys coffee and the outdoors with her family.

-Vice President of Human Resources and Development, Licensed Counselor, Behaviorist
+Vice President of Human Resources and Development, Therapist, Behaviorist

 Jacqueline Sanzari, LMHC, CRC